mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/webhook-api.md

 * `mx:webhook:read` – to perform `GET` operations
 * `mx:webhook:write` – to perform all operations (`GET`, `POST`, `PUT`, and `DELETE`)

-Store the generated value `{GENERATED_PAT}` somewhere safe so you can use it to authorize your Mendix Cloud Webhook API calls.
+Store the generated value `{GENERATED_PAT}` somewhere safe so you can use it to authorize your Mendix Cloud Webhooks API calls.

 ### 2.2 Using the PAT